DP12220 Facts, Alternative Facts, and Fact Checking in Times of Post-Truth Politics

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=12220|

 How effective is fact checking in countervailing "alternative facts," i.e., misleading statements by politicians?
-In a randomized online experiment during the 2017 French presidential election campaign, we subjected subgroups of 2480 French voters to alt-facts by the extreme-right candidate, Marine Le Pen, and/or corresponding facts about the European refugee crisis from official sources.
-We find that: (i) alternative facts are highly persuasive; (ii) fact checking improves factual knowledge of voters (iii) but it does not affect policy conclusions or support for the candidate; (iv) exposure to facts alone also increases support for the candidate, even though voters update their knowledge.
+In a randomized online experiment during the 2017 French presidential election campaign, we subjected subgroups of 2480 French voters to alternative facts by the extreme-right candidate, Marine Le Pen, and/or corresponding facts about the European refugee crisis from official sources.
+We find that: (i) alternative facts are highly persuasive; (ii) fact checking improves factual knowledge of voters (iii) but it does not affect policy conclusions or support for the candidate; (iv) exposure to facts alone does not decrease support for the candidate, even though voters update their knowledge.
+We find evidence consistent with the view that at least part of the effect can be explained by raising salience of the immigration issue.